KSAH-42/RabbitOM/README.md

 * Reduce memory copy for large memory blocks by using System.ArraySegment<byte> in order to minimize the usage of System.Buffer.BlockCopy
 * Handle large streams with a high bitrate like 50 MBits per second
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications
-* Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation)
+* Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation which include memory optimizations)